Import to an Organization

 Data can be imported to Bitwarden from the web vault.
 Data is encrypted locally before being sent to the server for storage.
 To import data to an organization vault:

-Open your organization and navigate to the Tools tab:
+Open your organization and navigate to the Settings tab:

 Importing does not check whether items in the file to import already exist in your vault.
 If you import multiple files or import files with items already in your vault, this will create duplicates.